NovationScripts/Multimillionaire/README.md

 We create the demand and set the exchange rate ourselves.

+If it gets listed, great, but if not, it doesn't matter anyway.

 How do you think, is it possible to launch such a project, including the token and interfaces, with a zero budget?

 **We enjoy doing what we love, and we have a talent for it**.